microsoft/AzureAppForMicrosoftTeams/Documentation.md

 ## Troubleshooting

-1) For metric alerts, the cards are not enriched with time charts
-- Possible cause: The user who linked the action group does not have access to the resource for which the alert was fired.
+1) For metric alerts, the cards are not enriched with time charts \n\r Possible cause: The user who linked the action group does not have access to the resource for which the alert was fired.